yazaroual/GildedRose-Refactoring-Kata/README.md

 - At the end of each day our system lowers both values for every item
 - Once the sell by date has passed, `Quality` degrades twice as fast
 - The `Quality` of an item is never negative
-- **"Aged Brie"** actually increases in `Quality` the older it gets
 - The `Quality` of an item is never more than 50
+- An item can never have its Quality increase above 50
+- **"Aged Brie"** actually increases in `Quality` the older it gets.
+Quality increases by 2 each day after SellIn.
-- **"Sulfuras"**, being a legendary item, never has to be sold or decreases in `Quality`
+- **"Sulfuras"**, being a legendary item, never has to be sold or decreases in `Quality`. `SellIn` never decreases.
 - **"Backstage passes"**, like aged brie, increases in `Quality` as its `SellIn` value approaches;
     - `Quality` increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but
     - `Quality` drops to 0 after the concert
-- An item can never have its Quality increase above 50
 - **"Sulfuras"** is a legendary item and as such its Quality is 80 and it never alters.